 There is a lot of hype about infrared light these days — and for very good reason, the research is excellent.
 There is an equal surplus of products.

-Studies show that many frequencies of infrared light stimulate, soothe and protect every bodily function
+Studies show that many frequencies of infrared light stimulate, soothe and protect nearly all bodily functions, including:

-If you haven’t experienced just how incredible infrared light can be, I urge you to find out soon.
-Make it one of the first steps you take.
+If you haven’t experienced how incredible infrared light can be — when properly applied — find out for yourself soon.

-Few things are as important for the improvement of health as daily infrared light exposure.
+Few things are as important for health recovery as daily infrared light.

-In your health journey, there are so many different directions you could go.
+In your health journey, there are endless directions you could go.

-The 9 Concepts will fit with nearly any health approach.
+The nine concepts in this article fit well with most any health approach.

-To ignore these critical steps could hold back your recovery.
-So many folks don’t know about these truly foundational concepts — and continue to wonder why their sleep, digestion, mental health, and energy levels aren’t improving.
+So many folks don’t know about these deeply true, important concepts — and, unfortunately, continue to wonder why their sleep, digestion, mental health, and energy levels aren’t improving.

-Finally, these steps can certainly kick start your progress, pushing you further along your path than you’d achieve without them.
+On the other hand, these steps can certainly ignite your progress, pushing you far your path — much further than you’d achieve without them.

 Supporting members enjoy: